jeevanga2007-max/bms_sic_jeevan/README.md

 # bms_sic_jeevan
-all my programs done in samsung innovation campus in my second semester of my engineering
+all my programs done in samsung innovation campus for the c and p cource